antonioscalaunina/pyANTI-FASc/README.md

 #### 2.3.3 ANTIFASc on MAC terminal

-After the installations described in the previous sub-sections the steps are very similar to the linux ones.
+After the installations described in the previous sub-sections the steps are very similar to the ones for linux.
 Enter into the main folder and create the conda environment:

     cd pyANTIFASc
     conda env create -f ANTIFASc.yml

-at the end of installation you may enter into the environment typing
+at the end of installation you may enter into the environment by typing:

     conda activate antifasc